-This display showcases Egyptian mummies from the New Kingdom (1570-1070 BC).
+The inner coffin lid of an Egyptian mummy from the New Kingdom (1570-1070 BC).
 This coffin dates to the 21st Dynasty.

 The coffin was presented to the Horniman in 1896 by the Egypt Exploration Fund in gratitude for a donation of £100 made by Frederick Horniman to Edouard Naville, the French archaeologist in charge of the Fund’s dig at Deir el-Bahri.

-See it in the World Gallery, on the Balcony.
+See it in Horniman’s Vision upstairs in the World Gallery, on the Balcony.

 This clock shows scenes from the life of Jesus.
 Its name comes from the top part which shows Jesus’ twelve apostles (his followers) passing in front of him, bowing, at 4pm every day.